Clinical-Community Psychology Grad Classes Help Alum Become a More Empathic Supervisor Thursday, June 2, 2016

 As a part-time professor at Point Park, tell us how you incorporate your real-world work experience into your classes.

-Right now, I am mainly teaching students who are not part of the Department of Humanities and Human Sciences.
+Right now, I am mainly teaching students who are not part of the Department of Psychology.
 They may be part of the Conservatory of Performing Arts, an engineering major, or a business major.
 Sometimes, the last thing on their minds is a required class in sociology or psychology.